I love the Fantastical Food Fight coordinated by Sarah of Fantastical Sharing of Recipes. For more information about the event, click here.

 Preheat the oven to 350 degrees F. Lay the tomatillos, jalapeno, and onion on a parchment or silicone-lined baking sheet.

 Roast until the tomatillos are soft, the onions beginning to caramelize, and the pepper is wilted, approximately 55 to 60 minutes.
 Let cool slightly.

 Place all of the ingredients into a blender or food processor.

 Blend until smooth.
 Season to taste with salt.
 If your salsa needs some tang, squeeze in the lemon juice.

 Remove the skin of the salmon and any bones and chop into 1/4" chunks.
-Do the same with the sea bass.
 Combine ingredients in medium bowl, mixing well.
 Once everything is combined nicely, form into six 1" thick patties.
 Melt butter in heavy large skillet over medium-high heat.
 Add salmon patties.
 Sprinkle a bit more Old Bay onto each side of the burger as you cook them.
 Cook until just firm to touch and brown and crusty, approximately 3 minutes on each side.

 Herb VinaigrettePlace all ingredients for the dressing in a mason jar.
 Shake till emulsified.
 Dress the salad right before serving.

 Whip cream into medium peaks.
 Fold in roasted tomatillo salsa to taste; I used about 2 T for ours.

 Toss the herb vinaigrette into the corn and red bell peppers.
 I only used about 1/3 of the dressing.
 Keep the rest for another salad!

 Place the cooked patty on top of the corn salad.
 Add a dollop of tomatillo cream on top of the burger.